More Causes of Itchy Breasts

 Dry skin could be the reason why your breasts itch.
 If you are prone to dry skin, keep your breasts moisturized.
 Moisturizers, topical steroids, extra virgin coconut oil, petroleum jelly, can help relieve itch.

 Breasts double or triple in size when breastfeeding.
 Stretch marks, which are normal, may occur and cause itching.
 Women who are breastfeeding may experience dry and irritated nipples.
 To soothe dry skin because of stretch marks, use moisturizers or lanolin creams.

-Women who have hyperthyroidism may have dry skin, which can lead to itchy breasts.
-Hyperthyroidism, happens when the thyroid gland does not make enough hormones to keep the body functioning smoothly.
+Women who have hypothyroidism may experience dry skin, which can lead to itchy breasts.
+Hypothyroidism happens when the thyroid gland does not make enough hormones to keep the body functioning smoothly.